EMBA Frequently Asked Questions

 Q. Is a laptop computer required?

-A. Yes, a laptop is required for program course work, since most of the content is delivered electronically.
-(Olin will provide your tablet.)
+A. Yes, a laptop is required for program course work because most of the content is delivered electronically.
 To increase class participation and engagement, though, professors often discourage laptop use during lectures and case discussions.